4X4 tours for off road enthusiasts to see Baja.

 We designed the 750 to have the extra time so we can show our guests more of the Baja we know and love.

 Day 1 we met at the border at Tecate for an 8:00 am departure.
 As we mounted up to cross I could already tell we had a great group.
 Everyone was super excited and we had a very diverse group of people and rigs.
+Andy and I in his YJ leading the charge.
+Followed by Yeti in his rig and Yolo in her "Miss Tina"

 We also had a few passengers along, one super inspiring guy Joshua Coburn from Brownells